hardin47/website/Math154/Notes/03-wrangling.md

 **starwars** is from `dplyr` , although originally from SWAPI, the Star Wars API, http://swapi.co/.

 **NHANES** From `?NHANES`:  NHANES is survey data collected by the US National Center for Health Statistics (NCHS) which has conducted a series of health and nutrition surveys since the early 1960's.
 Since 1999 approximately 5,000 individuals of all ages are interviewed in their homes every year and complete the health examination component of the survey.
-The health examination is conducted in a mobile examination centre (MEC).
+The health examination is conducted in a mobile examination center (MEC).

 **babynames**  Each year, the US Social Security Administration publishes a list of the most popular names given to babies.
 In 2018, http://www.ssa.gov/oact/babynames/#ht=2 shows Emma and Olivia leading for girls, Noah and Liam for boys.
 (Only names with 5 or more babies are published by the SSA.)